michaelkrone/generator-phalcon/README.md

 ## Getting Started

-Since this is a Yeoman generator you have to install it/him first:
+Since this is a Yeoman generator you have to install him first:

 ```
 $ npm install -g yo